 Now, this is where it gets a little crazy.

 I posted this picture on Facebook, to get opinions on which finish I should use.
 The chair on the left is straight diy primer in Stargazer (Behr).
-The chair in the middle is waxed with Heirloom Traditions black wax. (use code MYREPURPOSEDLIFE for deal of the month and 10% off your order) The chair on the right has a black “wash” on it.
+Then in the middle, the chair is waxed with Heirloom Traditions Paint black wax.
+The chair on the right has a black “wash” on it.
 That means I watered down some black paint, brushed it on and wiped it back.

 But here’s the honest truth—you may remember I have a bad shoulder.
 It’s been bad for years, and most days it’s manageable.
 But the thought of waxing and buffing five chairs was more than I wanted to think about.
 In the end, the brushing on and wiping off the black paint wasn’t much easier.
 I had to spread this job out over many days to allow my shoulder to recover.

 This is me doing the wash on the table base.
 I used a cheap chip brush to paint the wash on, working on small sections at a time.
 Small sections such as half of the pedestal, wipe, the other half of the pedestal, wipe.
 This picture gives a good view of the before and after of the black wash.

 When the rag got so saturated with black paint, I had to switch to a clean rag.
 But using the saturated rag on parts of the chairs worked really well.